deco-cx/deconfig/README.md

 Applications developers integrate `deconfig` to allow business users to change the configuration of distributed edge systems safely, with full auditability and rollback capability.

+To run deconfig you need two services:

+- A running `deno` application (we recommend using [deno deploy](https://deno.com/deploy)).
+- A running [Supabase](https://supabase.io) database for config storage and realtime updates.
+- Optionally, you might add custom caching strategies to speed up initial loading of configuration.

 ## Use cases

 There are multiple use cases for `deconfig`, for example: